katfish125/CS50-projects/README.md

 pset3
 -----
-1) search for a specific number in a list of generated pseudo-random numbers (code for both searching and generating);
+1) search for a specific number in a list of generated pseudo-random numbers (code for both searching and generating);<br/>
-2) sort a 'haystack' and search for a number;
+2) sort a 'haystack' and search for a number;<br/>
 3) Game of Fifteen: create a 4x4 matrix interface in the console with numbers 15 - 1, and a blank space for moving the numbers, with commands prompted from the user; the game is won when the user manages to reverse the order to 1 - 15;

 pset4